23rd Annual BODYARMOR Series - Soccer (Chicago - 2025)

 FREE, FREE, FREE: Each team receives a 24-case of BODYARMOR Sports Water and a 24-case of BODYARMOR Sports Drink when they arrive.
 They also will receive a case of DUDE Wipes Shower On The Go Wipes.
 Total value: $135

 LIFESIZE PLAYER POSTERS: Posters will hang on Opening Day.
-Posters WILL NOT be taken home that day, because we want all players and teams to see the setup whether they play at the beginning or the end of the day.
 These posters are shot by an award-winning photographer from Sports Illustrated each year, printed on non-fade thick material.
 They’re one of the most popular items each spring, putting a spotlight on 100s of boys on AND off the field.

 OFF-THE-FIELD IMPACT